unicornrainbow/newstime/README.md

 Use it well, and spread the love. ♡

-I am the author, but I am not the creator, so I can not claim ownership of any kind.
+I am the author, but I am not the creator.
+I owe so much to those who inspired and provided so I can claim no ownership of any kind.
 Use it as you would the air you breath.
 To work on this code has been a gift, and as sure as the sun shines, it is with love that this is given to you.

 Blake S. Taylor